BerkeleyHCI/PolymorphicBlocks/getting_started_library.md

 ## Advanced Library Construction

-Continue to [part 3 of the tutorial](getting_started_advanced.md) on using generators and port arrays to refactor the LED array as a parameterized block.
+Continue to [the next part of the tutorial](getting_started_advanced.md) on using generators and port arrays to refactor the LED array as a parameterized block.